 About this guide

 Lifestyle and energy-use patterns change as you move into retirement.
-Managing energy bills can be challenging, particularly if you’re on a fixed income such as a pension.
+Managing energy bills can be challenging.
+This is particularly true if you’re on a fixed income such as a pension.

 This guide explains how to reduce bills by changing your energy use and by choosing the most suitable contract.
-It includes ways to manage payments and what to do if you’re having difficulties or are faced with disconnection.
+It includes ways to manage payments and what to do if you’re having difficulties or face being disconnected.

 There are resources for homeowners, renters and landlords.